Kotlin/kotlin-by-example/examples/04_functional/03_extensionFunctions.md

 # Extension Functions and Properties

 Kotlin lets you add new members to any class with the [extensions](https://kotlinlang.org/docs/reference/extensions.html) mechanism.
 Namely, there are two types of extensions: extension functions and extension properties.
-They look pretty much like usual functions and properties with the only difference: you need to specify the type that you extend.
+They look a lot like normal functions and properties but with one important difference: you need to specify the type that you extend.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">